-The prepayment of postage on ordinary letters shall be ARTICLE VI. optional, subject to the conditions in Article VII. mentioned, but on regiswhen required. tered letters, and on all other correspondence mentioned in paragraph second of the first article, it shall be obligatory.
+ARTICLE VI.
+The prepayment of postage on ordinary letters shall be optional, subject to the conditions in Article VII. mentioned, but on regiswhen required. tered letters, and on all other correspondence mentioned in paragraph second of the first article, it shall be obligatory.

-ARTICLE VII.
-If, however, the postage of any correspondence shall be prepaid insufficiently, it shall nevertheless be forwarded to its destination, charged with the deficient postage, adding full amounts, instead of fractions, of 1 cent or 5 centimes.
+If, however, the postage of any correspondence shall ARTICLE VII. be prepaid insufficiently, it shall nevertheless be forwarded to its destination, charged with the deficient postage, adding full amounts, instead of fractions, of 1 cent or 5 centimes.

-Upon the delivery of any unpaid, or insufficiently paid letter, or of any other insufficiently paid correspondence, there shall be levied a fine in the United States not exceeding five cents, and in Switzerland not exceed-This fine, and also the deficient postage on all other ing 25 centimes. correspondence than letters, shall not enter into accounts between the two offices, but shall be retained to the use of the collecting office.
+Upon the delivery of any unpaid, or insufficiently paid letter, or of any other insufficiently paid correspondence, there shall be levied a fine in the United States not exceeding five cents, and in Switzerland not exceeding 25 centimes.
+This fine, and also the deficient postage on all other correspondence than letters, shall not enter into accounts between the two offices, but shall be retained to the use of the collecting office.

-Registered correspondence shall, in addition to the ARTICLE VIII. postage, be subject to a register-fee not exceeding ten cents in the United States, and not exceeding fifty centimes in Switzerland, and this fee shall be always prepaid.
+Registered correspondence shall, in addition to the ARTICLE VIII. postage, be subject to a register-fee not exceeding ten cents in the United States, and not exceeding fifty centimes in Switzerland, and this fee shall always be prepaid.

-ARTICLE IX.
-Any correspondence may be registered, as well international correspondence as that originating in or destined for other countries to which these two administrations may respectfully serve as intermediaries in either direction for the transmission of such registered articles.
+Any correspondence may be registered, as well inter-ARTICLE IX. national correspondence as that originating in or destined for other countries to which these two administrations may respectfully serve as intermediaries in either direction for the transmission of such registered articles.
 Each department shall notify the other of the countries to which it may thus serve as intermediary.

-ARTICLE X. Accounts between the two offices shall be regulated on the following basis : From the total amount of postages and register-fees collected by each office on letters, added to the total amount of prepaid postages and register-fees on other correspondence which it despatches, the despatching officer shall deduct the amount required as the agreed rate for the cost of intermediate transit thereof between the two fronders, and the amount of the two net sums shall be divided between the two offices in the proportion of three-fifths (3) to the United States office and two-fifths (3) to the Swiss Office.
+ARTICLE X. Accounts between the two offices shall be regulated on the following basis: From the total amount of postages and register-fees collected by each office on letters, added to the total amount of prepaid postages and register-fees on other correspondence which it despatches, the despatching office shall deduct the amount required as the agreed rate for the cost of intermediate transit thereof between the two frontiers, and the amount of the two net sums shall be divided between the two offices in the proportion of three-fifths $(\frac{3}{5})$ to the United States office and two-fifths $(\frac{2}{5})$ to the Swiss Office.

 ARTICLE XI.
-The correspondence mentioned in the second paragraph of the first article shall be dispatched under regulations to be established by the dispatching office, but always including the following :
+The correspondence mentioned in the second paragraph of the first article shall be dispatched under regulations to be established by the despatching office, but always including the following :